rust-project-primer/book/src/checks/spelling.md

 *Documentation* section of this book for more information.
 ```

-Avoiding spelling errors is a small part in making sure that documentation
+There is one crate in the Rust ecosystem that is specifically designed
+to detect spelling errors: `typos-cli`.

+## `typos-cli`

-(which includes comments) is usable.
-The [`typos-cli`][typos-cli] crate helps
+The `typos-cli`[^typos-cli] crate helps do just that by providing a spell
-do just that by providing a spell checker specifically for Rust projects.
+checker specifically for Rust projects.
+It is designed to be fast enough to run
+on monorepos and have a low false positive rate so that it can be run for pull
+requests.

 It can be installed using Cargo: